|Dr Diane Christie (f)|

 I attended medical school in Bristol and then worked at Frimley Park and Kingston Hospital before doing my GP training in Guildford.

-I currently work in the practice on Tuesdays and Thursdays.
+I currently work in the practice on Tuesdays and Wednesdays.